valerieding/Happiness-Map-App/README.md

 Anthony and Mitch worked on the vote submission page.
 Anthony made the UI for vote submission (happiness level and dropdown menu) and form submission via the submit button (vote/index.html, vote.js, vote.css) and wrote unit tests (VoteSpec.js).
 Mitch made the interactive map with Google Maps API (clickMap.html, voteMapSpec.js).

+Annie and Xavier made the board!
+They did almost all of it together.
+Highlights include Annie figuring out dynamic loading and Xavi making an unruly table work right.

 ### 7.)
 Design changes or unit test changes:

 Map: